adodavis/boxing-judge/README.md

 👉 Score and record fights [here](https://adodavis.github.io/boxing-judge/)

 #
-This project is proprietary and not open for redistribution or reuse without explicit permission.
+**License:** This project is proprietary and not open for redistribution or reuse without explicit permission.